Cube textures (TextureCube) differ from 2D textures in that they have six faces, composed of six 2D textures to form a cube texture.

 });

-Cube textures are mainly used in skyboxes.
-For more details, refer to Sky Background
+Cube textures are primarily used in skyboxes.
+For more details, refer to Sky Background.